Dacid99/Emailkasten/docs/source/rst/installation.rst

 The project is intended to be run with the container image provided at `dockerhub <https://hub.docker.com/repository/docker/dacid99/eonvelope/general>`_.

-The eonvelope service mounts 2 volumes, one for the logfiles of Eonvelope and one for the files that Eonvelope archives.
+The Eonvelope service mounts 2 volumes, one for the logfiles of Eonvelope and one for the files that Eonvelope archives.

 ..
 Note::